RobbieJennings/nix-config/docs/home-manager-options.md

-Whether to enable enables kalc calculator\.
+Whether to enable kalc calculator\.